Arkansas

 Ring doorbells equipped with motion-activated recording can capture audio of delivery drivers, mail carriers, neighbors, and anyone else who approaches the front door.
 Arkansas courts have not directly addressed whether passive, automated audio capture by a doorbell camera constitutes "interception" under the statute.
 However, the safest legal approach is to provide visible notice that audio recording is in progress.

-It is also worth noting that Ark.
-Code 5-60-120(e) invalidates consent when a recording is made "for the purpose of committing any criminal or tortious act."
+It is also worth noting that federal law, 18 U.S.C.
+2511(2)(d), invalidates the one-party consent exception when a recording is made "for the purpose of committing any criminal or tortious act."
 Recording a neighbor's private conversations with intent to harass or blackmail, for example, would not be protected even with one-party consent.

 Video Recording Laws for Ring Doorbells